 Remember – this is just the average on calculating How much does it cost to install a metal roof.

 Cost of Metal Panels and Other Materials

 Metal panels typically start at $6.50 per square ft or $650 per square.
 That price point can double depending on the style and the finish the surface is covered in.
-A steel metal roof can average between $275-$400 per 100 square foot.
+A steel metal roof cost can average between $275-$400 per 100 square foot.
 Corrugated steel or ribbed metal panel is the cheapest of them all.
 In fact, this type of metal roof is cheaper than a shingle roof costing between $3.50 to $7.00 per square foot.

 Copper and zinc are considered to be premium metals.
 Therefore, they come with a hefty price tag.
 A copper or zinc metal panel will run you about $14 per square foot.
 Of course, these base costs can increase based on the number of panels your house requires and the density of the panels you select.

 The cost of additional materials should be considered before you make the final decision.
 Unlike a shingle roof, metal roofing systems use screws and fasteners to stay in place.
 Premium screws which are threaded to hold the metal panels to the decking can cost up to $750 alone.